cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-2.md

 </table>
 </div>

-**When you hear the term "kernel" in the context of machine learning, think "similarity between things in lists."
-That's it.**
+**When you hear the term "kernel" in the context of machine learning, think "similarity between things in lists."**

 NB: A "list" could be a list of vectors, i.e. a matrix.
 A vector, or a matrix, are the canonical inputs to a kernel.